 Annual inspections: ANSI states "All eyewashes/safety showers shall be inspected annually to assure conformance with the requirements of this standard" (Z358.1 Sections 4.6.5, 5.5.5).
-The thorough annual conformance inspection will be performed by designated FAMA employees.
-The designated testing team for FAMA shall be familiar with the requirements of the ANSI standard and this program.
-Refer to Appendix D for the annual conformance inspection checklist.
-The inspections should include the following:
+A thorough yearly inspection will test all eyewashes/eye/face washes/showers for any temperature or flushing fluid flow issues when activated for 15 minutes.
+A testing team for FAMA shall be designated and undergo hands-on training by experienced EHS personnel or other certificated individuals.